Knowing which questions to ask a realtor during your first meeting to sell your house is crucial.

 Similar to the sale to list price ratio, this is another number you can compare to other realtors.

-Question #11: What percentage of your listings have fell through?
+Question #12: What percentage of your listings have fallen through?

-I particularly like this question because a number that is higher than usual can mean the agent doesn’t do a great job vetting the buyer or helping prepare their clients’ homes as well as they should.
+I particularly like this question because a number that is higher than usual can mean the agent doesn’t do a great job vetting the buyer.

-A transaction can fall apart for many reasons, but an agent who has a track record of not having to put their listings back on the market can mean you’re working with a top professional.
+A transaction can fall apart for many reasons, but an agent who has a track record of not having to put their listings back on the market knows how to make sure the sale closes.

 Question #13: How often will we communicate?